 requirements of the Companies Act 2014 is presumed to give a true and fair view.

 Also under section 336(8) of the Companies Act 2014, if in the case of any statutory financial statements, the requirements of section 305-312 have not been complied with, the statutory auditors must include in their report, so far as they are reasonably able to do so, a statement giving the required particulars.
 (Section 305-312 deal with directors remuneration/interests/benefits disclosure and with licensed banks disclosures).
-This does not apply to micro companies which are exempt from these particular sections
+This does not apply to micro companies which are exempt from certain sections.

 Under section 336(2), the report should have an introduction that identifies the entity financial statements, and where appropriate, the group financial statements, that are the subject of the audit and the financial reporting framework that has been applied in their preparation and also a description of the scope of the audit identifying the auditing standards in accordance with which the audit was conducted.